Verify and submit your annual emissions report, when you need an improvement report and enter your emissions into the Union Registry.

 By 31 March

-Submit your verified annual emissions report for the previous reporting year.
-For example, emissions for 1 January to 31 December 2014 should be reported and verified by 31 March 2015.
-Excluded installation operators have the option to self-verify their emissions or to use an accredited (or certified) verifier.
+Submit your verified annual emissions report for the previous reporting year to your regulator using ETSWAP.
+For example, verified emissions for 1 January to 31 December 2016 should be reported by 31 March 2017.

 By 30 April

-Surrender allowances equal to the value of your annual emissions in the EU Registry.
+Surrender allowances equal to the value of your annual reportable emissions from your OHA or AOHA in the Union Registry.

 By 30 June

-Submit your improvement report (if required).
-Excluded operators don’t need to do this.
+Submit your improvement report if required.
+Excluded operators do not need to do this.

 By 31 December

-Notify your regulator of any changes to your monitoring plan, capacity, activity level or operations.
-Some changes need to be notified sooner, or prior to making the change.
+Notify your regulator of any changes to your monitoring or emissions plan, capacity, activity level or operations.
+Some changes need to be notified sooner, or before you make the change.

-More information about types of changes you need to tell your regulator about and the time frames for doing this:
+For more information about types of changes you need to tell your regulator about and the time frames for doing this see:

 - EU ETS Phase III: guidance for installations